 STRABAG strives to constantly improve its corporate governance system in the interests of the company and all stakeholders.
 In the year under review, the Supervisory Board again performed a self-evaluation of its activity pursuant to C-Rule 36 of the Austrian Code of Corporate Governance.
-At its meeting on 19 December 2019, the Supervisory Board examined in detail the efficiency of its work, especially of its organisation and working methods, which were largely evaluated as positively as in the years before.
-The evaluation corresponded in many areas with the one from the previous year, though some items were seen more critically and others more positively.
+At its meeting on 21 December 2020, the Supervisory Board examined in detail the efficiency of its work, especially of its organisation and working methods, which were largely evaluated as positively as in the years before.
+The evaluation corresponded in many areas with the one from the previous year.
 The board again seized the opportunity to make concrete proposals on how to raise efficiency.